xavdid/website/posts/on-the-rating-of-media/index.md

 og_desc: Learn more about how I rank all of the media I track in a consistent manner
 ---

+> Update `2024-11-18`: I've written an updated version of this on my [dedicated review site](https://david.reviews/rating/games/), but I'll leave this here for posterity.

 Once I started tracking media in earnest, I found myself in need of a consistent way to rate what I had watched and played.
 There are a lot of different ways to rate something, such a 10 star scale, a score out out of five, or a simple thumbs up/down.

 My biggest gripe is that none of the scores _really_ mean anything; they're good for comparing everything someone has scored, but they each have their problems.
 A 10 star scale is too wide; what sets a 6 star movie apart from a 7 star movie?
 The yes/no is informative but has the opposite problem: it doesn't allow for any striation between good and great.
 A score out of 5 is closer, but it begets my worst enemy: _apathy_.
 I'm ultimately making these lists to help steer the reader towards the good stuff.
 If I'm neutral on something, it doesn't provide a definitive signal.
 Ultimately, none of these scales provided what I needed.